megamattzilla/secure-deliver-optimize-genai/docs/class4/class4.rst

 ..  image:: ./_static/class4-6.png

-Login to Arcadia Financial Trading and the new RAG Chatbot shown in the bottom right.
+Login to Arcadia Financial Trading and the new GenAI RAG Chatbot shown in the bottom right.

 ..  image:: ./_static/class4-7.png

-Try to interact with RAG Chatbot.
+Try to interact with GenAI RAG Chatbot.

 .. code-block:: bash